uclaacm/intro-cp-f20/session-2-stl-io/README.md

-# STL and I/O
+# I/O and Math
 ## Your First Solve!
 From Scratch

 Try starting from a blank file this time!

-We still provide templates under the `templates/` folder, so you never have to be stuck for too long on I/O.
+If you're getting stuck on I/O, though, we still provide templates under the `templates/` folder.